Onix-Systems/python-monobank-client/README.md

 ## Usage

 1. Request your token at https://api.monobank.ua/
-2. Use that token to initialize client:
+2. For a synchronous request use that token to initialize client:

-    from monobank_api_client.managers import MonoManager
+    from sync_mono.manager import SyncMonoManager

     token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

+    mng = SyncMonoManager(token)

+3. For an asynchronous request, use this token to initialize the client:

+    from async_mono.manager import AsyncMonoManager

+    token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-    mng = MonoManager(token)
+    mng = AsyncMonoManager(token)

 ### Methods